ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 __Skills Used in the Project__
 * Webscraping skill with PYTHON (Beautiful Soup library)
 * Data cleaning skill with EXCEL
-* Data analysis with Pivot table
+* Data analysis skill with EXCEL Pivot table
 * Data visualization (dashboard) skill with EXCEL Pivot Charts

 **Findings and Recommendations:**